- How is kidney cancer treated?

 Chemotherapy for kidney cancer

 Chemotherapy (chemo) uses anti-cancer drugs that are given into a vein or by mouth (in pill form).
-These drugs enter your bloodstream and reach all areas of the body, which makes this treatment potentially useful for cancer that has spread (metastasized) to organs beyond the kidney.
+These drugs enter your blood and reach all areas of the body, which makes this treatment potentially useful for cancer that has spread (metastasized) to organs beyond the kidney.

-Unfortunately, kidney cancer cells are usually resistant to chemo, and so chemo is not a standard treatment for kidney cancer.
+Unfortunately, kidney cancer cells are usually resistant to chemo, so chemo is not a standard treatment for kidney cancer.
 Some chemo drugs, such as vinblastine, floxuridine, 5-fluorouracil (5-FU), capecitabine, and gemcitabine have been shown to help a small number of patients.
 Still, chemo is often only used for kidney cancer after targeted drugs and/or immunotherapy have already been tried.

 Possible side effects of chemotherapy

 Chemo drugs attack cells that are dividing quickly, which is why they often work against cancer cells.
 But other cells in the body, such as those in the bone marrow (where new blood cells are made), the lining of the mouth and intestines, and the hair follicles, also divide quickly.
 These cells are also likely to be affected by chemo, which can lead to certain side effects.